jadamsholston/KnowYourVOTE/README.md

 * Must NOT use alerts, confirms, or prompts (look into modals!)
 * Must have some sort of repeating element (table, columns, etc)
 * Must use Bootstrap or Alternative CSS Framework
-* Must be Deployed (Github Pages)•Must have User Input Validation
+* Must be Deployed (Github Pages)
+* Must have User Input Validation

 ###### Team Noodles Project